Kitura/Swift-SMTP/README.md

 ## Usage

 Use the `SMTP` struct as a handle to your SMTP server.
-If your server requires a TLS/SSL connection, you can specify an `SSL` config and use it to init your `SMTP` handle:
+If your server requires a TLS/SSL connection, you can specify an `SSL` config and include it in your `SMTP` handle:

 ```swift
 import KituraSMTP